grue-eyed-arty/lvs-camera-security/README.md

 Assumptions
 -----------
 * The webcam being used is the only one connected to the host machine.
 In other words, `CV2.VideoCapture(0)` returns the webcam we care about.
+* An "event" is interpreted as movement in the camera stream, such that it is the first motion after an extended period of stillness.
+  * For example, if the camera is looking down an empty hallway, and a cat walks into the frame, and walks around for a while, that whole thing counts as a single event.
+  * However, if the cat falls asleep as doesn't move for some amount of time, then the cat getting up again counts as an event.
+  * In other words, an "event" is the start of movement after a baseline of some amount of stillness.
+This amount is TBD.
+Likely something to be done in configuration.

 Examples
 --------